MobilityDB/MobilityDB/README.md

 shared_preload_libraries = 'postgis-3'
 max_locks_per_transaction = 128
 ```
-You can replace `postgis-2.5` above if you want to use PostGIS 2.5.

 If you do not preload the PostGIS library you will not be able to load the MobilityDB library and will get an error message such as the following one
 ```bash